plutokid/Notepyd/README.md

 Notepyd
 =======

-A notepad clone in Python.
+A notepad clone in Python, made by Tijndagamer.